Looking to start selling online courses? Debating which course platform to use?

 I think the Thinkific free plan is a great starter option even though (understandably) it doesn’t have all the features.
 Creating an online course takes time.
 (Believe me, I’m in the middle of creating one!)
 A free starter plan gives you time to grow and experiment without the pressure of a time-limited trial.

 In short, I’m underwhelmed with the Teachable experience.
 And I don’t like the fact that they appear to be charging transaction fees for every little thing you do.
 That said, their platform and model will suit other people.

 Good luck with creating and selling your online courses!

 Overall, the experience with Teachable wasn’t the best.
 They’ve continued to roll out new features to remain competitive with Thinkific and other online course platforms, but Thinkific still clinches it for me.

-The only limitation to both of these platforms is that while courses are their focus, that’s all they do.
+The only limitation to both of these platforms is that their focus is on online courses.
 If you want to sell other types of digital products, they’re not a good fit.

 So that’s something to consider when making your decision.